techidaily/site-win11-tips/source/_posts/regain-audible-acuity-ending-echo-of-empty-spaces.md

  If your spacebar continues to turn down the volume even after restarting your computer, you should consider tweaking your keyboard settings.
 A few adjustments in the Control Panel may do the trick and restore the spacebar.
 Here is how you can do it:

 1. Open the Control Panel.
-If you need help, see our guide on[how to open the Control Panel on Windows](https://www.makeuseof.com/windows-11-open-control-panel/) .
+If you need help, see our guide on [how to open the Control Panel on Windows](https://www.makeuseof.com/windows-11-open-control-panel/) .
 2. Then go to**Ease of Access** \>**Make the Keyboard easier to use** .
 3. Uncheck the boxes next to**Turn on Sticky Keys** and**Turn on Filter Keys** .
 ![Turn off Sticky keys and Filter keys](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/turn-off-sticky-keys-and-filter-keys.jpg)